marklekina/nuggets/DESIGN.md

 	        see Requirements Spec for detail

 ### Major data structures
- `struct game`; see detail in Implementation Spec
+ `struct game`: see detail in Implementation Spec

- `map`: essentially a text file; most provided; must create one more
+ `textfile map`: essentially a text file; most provided; must create one more

- `grid`: hold information about the game board (functions; including one that turns the map into a string)
+ `struct grid`: see detail in Implementation Spec

+ `struct player`: see detail in Implementation Spec
 ---

 ## XYZ module